cosinekitty/astronomy/source/kotlin/doc/-time/to-date.md

 #### Return

-A UTC Date object for this AstroTime value.
+A UTC Date object for this Time value.